-The Danish central bank handed over publication of Cibor, which is based on quotes from lenders including Danske Bank A/S (DANSKE) and Nordea Bank AB (NDA), to Nasdaq OMX Group Inc. (NDAQ) in April last year, saying it could no longer “assess the quality” of the rate.
+The Danish central bank handed over publication of Cibor, which is based on quotes from lenders including Danske Bank A/S (DANSKE) and Nordea Bank AB (NDA), to Nasdaq OMX Group Inc. (NDAQ:US) in April last year, saying it could no longer “assess the quality” of the rate.
 Barclays Plc (BARC) will cease to provide bids for Cibor, reducing the number of quoting banks to seven, the Danish Bankers Association said Aug.
 3.

 Business Minister Ole Sohn is reviewing whether a full investigation of Cibor is needed after analysts at Stockholm- based SEB AB said it had been fixed too high.
 Sohn has proposed creating an external authority to replace bank oversight of Cibor, Borsen reported this week.

 The Bankers Association is conducting its own review of the rate, due to be completed by the end of the summer, Joergen A. Horwitz, the group’s director, said in an interview last month.